 Workshop Academic Director

 Abhinav Dev has a BA from UC Santa Barbara in Political Science and Sports Management.
 Abhinav worked as Co-Director of the inaugural Camp BizSmart in 2008.
 Abhinav was the assistant general manager for a semi-professional baseball team, and earned an internship in the Sport Management Department at UCSB.
 While still in college Abhinav helped build Linea Consulting, a company that provides interpreters for foreign athletes coming to the United States.
 In 2008 he worked with Vhayu Technologies using Siebel’s CRM Software to analyze customer preferences.

-He is currently a Teach For America corps member, & teacher at Joseph George Middle School in East San Jose.
+He is currently a Program Specialist at KIPP Bay Area Schools.
 Abhinav coaches soccer, softball, baseball, and has been a private tennis coach since 2007.
 He was selected as a Peer Advisor to new Special Ed Teachers in their first year of Teach for America.